Half-Guinea-Press/Nocturnal_Campaign/docs/Mechanics/Race/Gargoyle.md

 ### Fangs & Claws:

-you may make an attack with applying either Dex or Str and deal (piercing or slashing respectfully) 1d6 + Con mod damage.
+You may make an attack with applying either Dex or Str and deal (piercing or slashing respectfully) 1d6 + Con mod damage.

 ### The Watch.